-Title of Module 1.1 Transformation and Sustainability Туре mandatory mandatory/compulsive Workload 7,5 ECTS-po pints The starting point of module 1.1 should be a first week challenge aiming to define "sustainable entrepreneurship" together with the students and relevant stakeholders of the program.
-The provide an introduction for the particular setting within the frame of self-directed, collaboration and transdisciplinary learning and teaching of the master program.
-The second part of the module focuses on great transformations in history and today, transfor processes in general as well as global trends and challenges focusing on sustainability as a science general the modules shall aim at pluralistic approaches towards transition and transformation concepts including a craflection process, understanding and learning from history, different cultures and values. im.
-The week shall laborative, inter- transformation as a science.
-In Course Format Main pedagogical Suggested teaching methods Suggested assessment First week challenge 2,5 ECTS block seminar experiential learning; collaborative learning; project-based learning; outdoor learning; 1-week-excursion for intensive group experience; activities for group dynamics and teambuilding from experiential education; team work on sustainability challenge; excursions to or guests from regional sustainability-driven enterprises and startups; reflective essay/ learning report; Transformation and Sustainability 2,5 ECTS lecture interdisciplinary learning; transdisciplinary learning; problem-based learning; collaborative learning; case study analysis with guest speakers from regional and international enterprises and organizations; visiting congresses and conferences; back- and forecasting; simulation-tools; discussions; graded case study analysis;
+Title of Module 1.1 Transformation and Sustainability Туре mandatory mandatory/compulsive Workload 7,5 ECTS-po pints Contents The starting point of module 1.1 should be a first week challenge aiming to define "sustainability-driven entrepreneurship" together with the students and relevant stakeholders of the program.
+The week shall provide an introduction for the particular setting within the frame of self-directed, collaborative, interand transdisciplinary learning and teaching of the master program.
+The second part of the module focuses on great transformations in history and today, transformation processes in general as well as global trends and challenges focusing on sustainability as a science.
+In general the modules shall aim at • pluralistic approaches towards transition and transformation concepts including a critical reflection process, • understanding and learning from history, different cultures and values.
+Course Suggested assessment First week challenge 2,5 ECTS block seminar experiential learning; collaborative learning; project-based learning; outdoor learning; 1-week-excursion for intensive group experience; activities for group dynamics and teambuilding from experiential education; team work on sustainability challenge; excursions to or guests from regional sustainability-driven enterprises and startups; reflective essay/ learning report; Transformation and Sustainability 2,5 ECTS lecture interdisciplinary learning; transdisciplinary learning; problem-based learning; collaborative learning; case study analysis with guest speakers from regional and international enterprises and organizations; visiting congresses and conferences; back- and forecasting; simulation-tools; discussions; graded case study analysis;

-Understanding processes of transformation for sustainable development 2,5 ECTS problem-based learning; inquiry-based learning; experiential learning; case study analysis of historical transformations; scenario analysis; future workshop; back- and forecasting; simulation-tools; group discussions; presentation of a case study; -- -- -- -------------------------------
+Understanding processes of transformation for sustainable development 2,5 ECTS problem-based learning; inquiry-based learning; experiential learning; · · · presentation of a case study; -- -- ------- -------------------------------